introduction to routers

 net.ipv4.ip_forward = 0

-4. Ping from the leftnet computer to the rightnet computer.
+- Ping from the leftnet computer to the rightnet computer.
 Enable

-and/or disable packet forwarding on the router
+and/or disable packet forwarding on the

-to the ping between the two networks.
-If you do not succeed in pinging
+routerand verify what happens to the ping between the two networks.
+If you do not succeed in pinging between the two networks (on different subnets), then use a sniffer like wireshark or tcpdump to discover the problem.

-Did you forget to add a default gateway
+Did you forget to add a default gateway to the LAN machines ?
+Use

-route add default gw 'ip-address'
+route add default gw 'ip-address'.

 root@left~# route add default gw 192.168.60.1